Mrs. Julie Willett

 *If your child wears gym shoes with laces to school, please be sure to practice tying the shoes at home.
 Thank you!

 *iReady cards were sent home with login information so that lessons can be completed at home if needed.
 Please be sure to keep them in a safe place.
-If your child did not complete 2 math lessons and 2 reading lessons each week, I will be sending you an email.
+If your child does not complete 2 math lessons and 2 reading lessons each week, I will be sending you an email.
 Extra lessons can also be done at home throughout the week.

 *Please contact me if you would like to be a Mystery Reader OR if you would be interested in coming in and sharing information about your job.